The Innkeeper Who Watched

 He did not weep.
 He did not wait.
 He picked up the only tool he trusted and turned it outward.

-That night he took the faces of the young women in his school — all of them, not the one who had wounded him — and he placed two faces side by side in windows and invited the young men to judge: which one is more desirable?
-Which one is worth more?
+That night he took the faces of the young women in his college — all of them, not just the one who had wounded him — and he placed two faces side by side at the window and invited the young men to judge:

 The young men came in great numbers.
 They judged through the night.

 They need only be visible.
+And so do you.

 He built the inn on that foundation.
 And though the inn grew vast and the rooms multiplied beyond counting, the foundation never changed.